pkrumins/node-png/readme.txt

 The fourth argument is 'rgb', 'bgr', 'rgba or 'bgra'.
 Defaults to 'rgb'.

 The constructed `png` object has the `encode` method that's asynchronous in nature.
-You give it a callback and it will call your function with encoded PNG data when it's done:
+You give it a callback and it will call your function with a node.js Buffer object containing the encoded PNG data when it's done:

     png.encode(function (png_image) {
         // ...
     });

-The constructed `png` object also has `encodeSync` method that does the encoding synchronously and returns binary string with PNG image data:
+The constructed `png` object also has `encodeSync` method that does the encoding synchronously and returns Buffer with PNG image data:

     var png_image = png.encode();